eduard-T/Knots/README.md

 ## Technologies Used

-Goal Tracker was built using React JS and [Node v14.18.1] and uses the following technologies:
+Goal Tracker was built using [Node v20.1.0] and uses the following technologies:

+- React - v18.2.0
-- Express - v4.17.1
+- Express - v4.18.2
-- npm - v8.1.0
+- npm - v9.6.4

 ## Features